wsams/rubyart/README.md

 and a `gif_factor` which is some number we choose.
 Mostly used when generating gifs so we can ignore it here, except for the fact that it is the first parameter of `render_img`.

-Once we create `r`, we move to `g` and we additional have the `r` value to work with.
-Finally we generate `b` and in this case we now have the `g` value to work with.
+The colors are generated in the following order: `r`, `g`, `b`.
+First `r` is generated and we only can create a mathematical expression with `x`, `y`, and `gif_factor`.
+The second color is `g`.
+We have the same variables to work with plus the additional `r` value.
+The third and last color is `b`.
+Again we have all of the previous variables to work with, plus the additional `g` value.

 At each stage here are the values we have available. `r: x, y, gif_factor`, `g: x, y, r, gif_factor`, `b: x, y, r, g, gif_factor`.

-First we need to required the `rubyart` library.
+First we need to require the `rubyart` library.

     require_relative 'rubyart'